Big-Bytez/cse110-fa21-group19/docs/pull_request_template.md

 ## How did you ensure that your changes work?

 # Screenshots
-## Please post screenshots of your changes workign if possible
+## Please post screenshots of your changes working if possible